moby/moby/experimental/README.md

 Each feature's documentation includes a list of proposal pull requests or PRs associated with the feature.
 If you want to comment on or suggest a change to a feature, please add it to the existing feature PR.

 Issues or problems with a feature?
-Inquire for help on the `#docker` IRC channel or in on the [Docker Google group](https://groups.google.com/forum/#!forum/docker-user).
+Inquire for help on the `#docker` IRC channel or on the [Docker Google group](https://groups.google.com/forum/#!forum/docker-user).